Bonakele1/CO2_Emission_agric/README.md

  Urban_population - Size of the urban population, linked to industrial and residential emissions.
  Total_Population__Male - Male population size, influencing demographic-driven emissions.
  Total_Population__Female - Female population size, influencing demographic-driven emissions.
- Average_Temperature_C - Average temperature, impacting natural processes such as soil respiration.
+ Total_Emission - representing the total greenhouse gas emissions measured in a given period Average_Temperature_C - Average temperature, impacting natural processes such as soil respiration.

 #### Target Variable
-Total_Emission: CO2 is recorded in kilotonnes (kt): 1 kt represents 1000 kg of CO2.
-This is the response variable representing the total greenhouse gas emissions measured in a given period.
-It serves as the primary metric to analyze how different predictors impact emission levels.
-The variable is a summation of emissions across diverse sectors and activities, including agriculture, energy use, and population factors.
-Understanding total emissions is critical for policy-making and targeted interventions to mitigate climate change.
+ Average_Temperature_C - Average temperature, impacting natural processes such as soil respiration. is used measure co2 emission.

 ### 3. Tools and Packages Used
 pandas: For data manipulation and preprocessing.